 - What’s the problem?
-This scenario could trigger a cascade of problems including chimney fires and, through poor air flow, carbon monoxide could infiltrate your home.
+This scenario could trigger a cascade of problems including chimney fires and, through poor airflow, carbon monoxide could infiltrate your home.

 If you haven’t used your fireplace in a while, some debris may be blocking the flue.
 This could include birds making nests, which often happens in the spring and isn’t noticed until temperatures drop in the fall.
 Another culprit is bad weather that blows debris and leaves inside.

 The technician may also talk with you about any concerns or issues you’ve had.
 Next, he will check to make sure everything is operating correctly.
 If there’s a problem, it’s addressed.
-The next step will be a cleaning that removes residue from chimney, vents, and the glass panels.
+The next step will be a cleaning that removes residue from the chimney, vents, and glass panels.